dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 The next table presents the results of both the model for both the country tested.
 We first see that the first test (RU) gives poorer results than Mexico, even if the second one is a different structure and language.
-This situation could be explained by the language root of both languages; Spanish is closer to French than Russia.
+This situation could be explained by both languages' language roots; Spanish is closer to French than Russia.
 But an interesting thing is that even in a *difficult* annotation context, both the model perform relatively well.
 It means that our models seem to have really learned the *logic* of an address sequence.
 It could also mean that if we train our model longer, maybe we could improve our results.
 But, other improvements will be discussed in the next summary section.